 This is the initial public offering of shares of our common stock.
-We are offering 6,666,667 shares of our common stock.
-Prior to this offering, there has been no public market for our common stock.
-Our common stock has been approved for listing on The NASDAQ Global Market under the symbol "FATE."
-The initial public offering price of our common stock is \$6.00 per share.
+We are offering public market for our common stock.
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "FATE."
+We expect that the initial public offering price of our common stock will be between \$\) and \$\) per share.